eslint/eslint.org/src/content/drafts/how-to-create-a-custom-eslint-rule.md

 * If this rule **isn't** specific to your company:
   * Is it something that benefits *all* JavaScript projects or is it more specific than that?
 For example, a rule that provides suggestions for TypeScript apps that use GitHub would be something that is beneficial for some projects, whereas a rule that suggests to not use `console.log` would be beneficial for all types of projects.

-Once you have those answers, you can then think aboutv where the code for this rule will live.
+Once you have those answers, you can then think about where the code for this rule will live.

 ## Where will the code for the rule live?